Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Dropped on the masses back in late May, the ten-song album hits with the impact of a hook from a heavyweight brawler.
-Thanks to Shayne Reed (Vocals, Guitar), Seth Jackson (Bass), Quinten Spangler (Drums) and Zach Keiffer (Lead Guitar), this quartet are using a trick bag of multiple musical genres.
+Thanks to Shayne Reed (Vocals, Guitar), Seth Jackson (Bass), Quinten Spangler (Drums), and Zach Keiffer (Lead Guitar), this quartet is using a trick bag of multiple musical genres.

 Other cuts play up a caustic bluesiness in their content, ones like the hilarious “Horoscope” (the lyrics are a hoot!), “Grandfather Frost” or “Ghost In Flames” are lethally infectious.
 You cannot help but appreciate the dense fuzz of their sludgish funk.
 It definitely goes without saying but you’re not going to mistake any other band for being Almost Honest, that’s for damn sure.